IoT is vast and has many security related issues – how do we go about addressing them?

 Working Group 7: Trust mark

-This group has been tasked with looking at the utility and practicality of market facing ‘user marks’ – to effectively communicate security capabilities and provide confidence.
+This group has been tasked with looking at the utility and practicality of market facing ‘trust marks’ – to effectively communicate security capabilities and provide confidence.

 About the Working Groups